 In regard to lifting, I really enjoy this model’s stability under a variety of loads.
 I think GORUCK did a solid job at designing the midsole and outsole to accommodate a variety of lifts.
-I never had issues with compression or stability and I even did some speed trap deadlift at 405 lbs, which will usually highlight stability issues if there are any.
-However, I didn’t notice any with this model.
+I never had issues with compression or stability and I even did some speed trap deadlift at 405 lbs, which will usually highlight stability issues in shoes if there are any

 On top of their stability, I like the 8mm heel-to-toe drop in this shoe.
 I think it provides a nice amount of heel elevation for lower body movements without making you feel as though your full momentum is being pushed forward.

 Overall, I think this model does a pretty good job at tackling the tasks of agility and plyometrics.
-I would give this model a B/B+ for this style of training.
-The outsole has a nice amount of traction for multi-directional activity and the midsole does provide a nice level of responsiveness for casual plyometrics.
+If I was in school, I would give this model a B/B+ for this style of training.
+The outsole has a nice amount of traction for multi-directional activity and the midsole provides an okay level of responsiveness for casual plyometrics.

-When it comes to running, I think this model does a pretty good job between the 400m – 2/3 mile range.
+When it comes to running, I think this model does an okay job between the 400m – 1-2 mile range.
 If you plan to run longer amounts, then you may find that these are a bit uncomfortable.
-However, compared to other stable cross-trainers, I think this model does have an edge with its overall construction on this front.
+Plus, with the weight of this model, you’ll likely find them a tad heavy if you’re running longer mileage.

 Sizing and Fit